12 September 2019

 Lindø Offshore Renewable Center

-The target audiences for this seminar are to be find within the metal & steel industry, especially those working with welding and surface coatings.
-The overall heavy-metal industry, the wind turbine industry, power plants, shipyards, but also the industry manufacturing medical equipment, equipment for the food industry and agricultural machinery would benefit from attending this seminar.
+This seminar is aimed at the metal and steel industry, especially those working with welding and surface coatings.
+The overall heavy-metal industry, the wind turbine industry, power plants, shipyards, but also the industries for medical and food equipment and agricultural machinery would benefit from attending this seminar.

 |09:00 - 09:30||Registration and breakfast|